tpaschalis/tpaschalis.github.io/_posts/2021-02-21-tailscale-start.markdown

 fg
 ```

-That's all!
-Then, it was time to deploy the docker image to our K8S cluster.
+Then, it was time to deploy our image to the K8S cluster.
 We used the following deployment manifest, which exposes the `/dev/net/tun` 'device' that Tailscale needs.

 ```yaml
 apiVersion: apps/v1